Akkatecture/Documentation/content/docs/walkthrough/your_first_events.md

     - csharp
     - dotnet
 ---
-We now need to design the aggregate events that will alert the system that something has happened.
-Some events that occur in this system according to the [business requirements](/docs/walkthrough-introduction#business-requirements).
+We now need to design the aggregate events that will form as the basis of your domain.
+Some of events that occur in this system could be:

-What are some facts that happen in our system:
 * Bank account can be opened.
 * Money can be sent to a bank account.
-* Bank fees for sent money can be deducted from bank account.
+* Bank fees for the sending of money can be deducted from bank account.
 * Money can be received by a bank account.

 Lets model these events accordingly.